Career Advice

 Employers or insurance companies may attempt to make you give a recorded statement after an accident at work.
 Try not to do so until you have consulted with an attorney, who can advise you of the ramifications that taking such action could cause in your case.

-You could weaken your claims if anything said in the recording is deemed incorrect by opposing parties, and it could even hurt future cases should there be more accidents in the future.
+You could weaken your claims if anything said in the recording is deemed incorrect by opposing parties, and it could even hurt future cases should there be more accidents.

-The unfortunate truth is that many people do not win workers’ compensation cases because all pertinent documentation was not saved when filing.
-Those aware they have a good chance of winning do everything to keep copies of medical bills, doctor’s reports, timesheets, and any other paperwork related to their case.
-By keeping everything in one place, you will be able to represent yourself well in court if necessary without worrying about whether or not you have misfiled documents somewhere along the way.
+Unfortunately, many people do not win workers’ compensation cases because all pertinent documentation was not saved when filing.
+Those aware they have a good chance of winning do everything to keep copies of medical bills, doctor’s reports, timesheets, and other paperwork related to their case.
+By keeping everything in one place, you can represent yourself well in court, if necessary, without worrying about whether or not you have misfiled documents somewhere along the way.